 How to access: Get your own Flybrix LEGO drone from Amazon.

-If you’re looking for more ways to incorporate drones into the classroom, check out my guide to the best indoor drones of 2021, and my favorite free drone content online (for learning and entertainment).
+If you’re looking for more ways to incorporate drones into the classroom, check out my guide to the best indoor drones, and my favorite free drone content online (for learning and entertainment).